rita-barbosa/LAPR4-2324/docs/sb_us_1002/readme.md

 >
 > **Justifications**
 >
-> * CustomerManagementService is used in more than one functionality, and its in charge of managing request regarding entities,
+> * CustomerManagementService is used in more than one functionality, and its in charge of managing request regarding customers,
 >   serving as encapsulation between the controller and the CustomerRepository along with the domain classes.
 >
 > * JobOpeningManagementService is used in more than one functionality, and its in charge of managing request regarding